dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/first-contribution/before-started.md

 #### Shared Properties docs

-If you have one `/properties.md` file, but e.g. two components shares most or all of the properties.
-Like a component and a provider for that component (Accordion and AccordionProvider) – then you can define in the markdown table header name both of the components: You can then provide a second table with more specific table for a second component.
+If you have one `/properties.md` file, but e.g. two components share most or all of the properties.
+Like a component and a provider for that component (Accordion and AccordionProvider) – then you can define in the markdown table header name both of the components: You can then provide a second table with a more specific table for a second component.

 ```md
 #### Properties